Sophia Polder: History

-Contemporary development

 Since the time of General Vandamme the landscape of the Sophia Polder has been further affected by drainage work and sand extraction.
 The hamlet of Bakkerdam has developed at the eastern end of the polder.
 From here, the drainage canal ("uitwateringskanaal") flows in a westerly direction along the northerly edge of the polder, following the line of what was formerly the Passageule.
 To the south of the drainage canal, sand extraction has created a marshy creek which forms a natural magnet for water birds.
 Its attraction to water birds has been enhanced by further land management measures undertaken since the polder was designated a wild life reserve in 2006.
 The entire area is regulated by a so-called "semi-natural water level management" system ("semi-natuurlijk peilbeheer").
 For the purposes of these measures the polder was divided into three zones.
 Sophiapolder West (Phase 1) was completed in 2006 and Sophiapolder-Middle (Phase 2) was completed in 2008.
 There is no agreed starting (or completion) date for Sophiapolder East (Phase 3).
 The water level in middle section is deeper than that in the western section: the middle section includes a large flat island which is a prime nesting location for water birds.
 For the eastern section, less sand extraction is anticipated which will make the zone less suitable for nesting seabirds, but more effective as a reserve for rare marsh plant species.